List of rivers of Colorado

+Alphabetical list

 The following alphabetical list includes many important streams that flow through the State of Colorado, including all 158 named rivers.
 Where available, the total extent of the stream's drainage basin is shown after the name.
 The names of the 17 Colorado rivers with a drainage basin of more than 10,000 square kilometers (3,900 sq mi), about three times the area of Rhode Island, are shown in bold.